PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 -->

 # 4. Security Considerations
 The goal of the MLS extension is to reduce the security risk that having group members that are unable to update, or updates to seldomly, presents.
-The extension allows other MLS group member, or other additional devicses to the absent user to update on its behalf.
+The extension allows other MLS group members, or other additional devices, to update on passive group members behalf.
 This section presents how the extension acheives this goal.

 ## 4.1 Transport Security